taichi/modernjs/modernjs.en.md

 </div>
 ```

-The problem is that importing CSS as if it is a JavaScript object is handled this way.
+The problem here is that importing CSS as if it is a JavaScript object.

 In this case, the CSS must also be applied to the component during unit tests that do not need to evaluate the state of the style at all.
-If an import is processed in a naive manner as it is, it becomes an error because it can not parse import destination CSS as JavaScript.
+If an import is processed in a naive manner as it is, it becomes an error because it can not parse imported CSS as JavaScript.

-It is hard to write code with many curly braces as a code, so I want to avoid it if possible.
+It is hard to write code with many curly braces as a code, so I want to avoid it if possible as well.
-Braces are difficult to type because they require Shift.
+Braces are difficult to type because they require pressing Shift key.

 #### Improvement with [react-css-modules](https://github.com/gajus/react-css-modules)
-There is [react-css-modules] as a module to remedy the problem that occurs when using [CSS Modules] in the simplest way.
+There is [react-css-modules] as a module to remedy the problem that occurs when using [CSS Modules] in the simplest way mentioned above.

-Using this makes it such a code.
+Using this makes it such a code:

 ```
 import React from 'react';